 Car pool parking is available in the Swan River School parking lot, across Echo Lake Road from (and not in) the Cafe parking lot.

 Come prepared to either hike, snowshoe or cross-country ski depending on snow amounts and conditions.
 Be sure to bring a lunch, water, warm clothes and other items from the Ten Essentials list below.
 During hunting season, it is also a good idea to wear "hunter orange."

 Please tell your friends and bring them along for the fun!

 Sorry, no dogs allowed.

-Always remember the "ten essentials!"
+Always remember bear spray and the "ten essentials!"